-Through the aforementioned designs, our model can achieve ID-specific video generation in a lightweight manner.
-It seamlessly integrates into existing community models~\cite{civitai}, showcasing robust generalization and ID-preserving capabilities.
+Through the aforementioned designs, our model can achieve zero-shot ID-specific video generation in a lightweight manner.
+It seamlessly integrates into existing community models~\cite{civitai}, showcasing robust generalization and ID preservation capabilities.

-Our contribution can be summarized as follows: \begin{itemize} \item We propose ID-Animator, a novel framework that can generate identity-specific videos given any reference ficial image without model tuning.
+Our core contribution can be summarized as follows: \begin{itemize} \item We propose ID-Animator, a novel framework that can generate identity-specific videos given any reference facial image without further model fine-tuning.
 It inherits pre-trained video diffusion models with a lightweight face adapter to encode the ID-relevant embeddings from learnable facial latent queries.
-To the best of our knowledge, this is the first endeavor towards achieving zero-shot ID-specific human video generation. \item We develop an ID-oriented dataset construction pipeline to mitigate the missing of training dataset in presonalized video generation.
-Over publicly available data sources, we present decoupled captioning of human videos, which extracts textual descriptions for human attributes and action respectively to attain comprehensive human captions.
-Besides, a facial image pool is constructed over this dataset to facilitate the extraction of facial embeddings. \item Over this pipeline, we further devise a random reference training strategy for ID-Animator to precisely extract the identity-relevant features and diminish the influence of ID-irrelevant information inherent in the reference facial image, therefore improving the identity fidelity and generation ability in real-world applications for personalized human video generation. \end{itemize}
+To the best of our knowledge, this is the first endeavor towards achieving zero-shot ID-specific human video generation. \item We develop an ID-oriented dataset construction pipeline to mitigate the missing of training dataset in personalized human video generation.
+Over publicly available data sources, we present unified captioning of human videos, which extracts textual descriptions for human attributes and actions respectively to attain comprehensive human captions.
+Besides, a facial image pool is constructed over this dataset to facilitate the extraction of facial embeddings. \item Over this pipeline, we further devise a random reference training strategy optimized with an ID-preserving objective, aiming to precisely extract the identity-relevant features and diminish the influence of ID-irrelevant information from the given reference facial image, thereby improving the identity fidelity and generalization ability of ID-Animator in real-world applications for personalized human video generation. \end{itemize}